sascha/TokenInjectableDockerBuilder/README.md

 - **Docker Login**: Supports Docker login using credentials stored in AWS Secrets Manager.
 - **ECR Repository Management**: Creates an ECR repository with lifecycle rules and encryption.
 - **Integration with ECS and Lambda**: Provides outputs for use in AWS ECS and AWS Lambda.
+- **Custom Build Query Interval**: Configure how frequently the custom resource polls for build completion using the `completenessQueryInterval` property (defaults to 30 seconds).

 ---